barryclark/jekyll-now/_includes/about.md

 Biomedical Engineering PhD

-I am a post-doc at UT MD Anderson Cancer Center.
+I am a postdoctoral fellow at UT MD Anderson Cancer Center.
 I study mesenchymal tissue differentiation as a model for understanding the plasticity of soft tissue sarcomas and osteosarcoma.
+My research interests are cancer biology, phenotypic plasticity, and machine learninig.
 My favorite book series is the The Expanse but I also love The Lord of the Rings and The Legend of Drizzt series.

 ## Experience